CortexFoundation/cvm-runtime/docs/guide/design.rst

 :cpp:class:`utils::LogMessageFatal` and
 :cpp:class:`utils::ValueVerifyFatal` for more details.

-And developer only need to assert conditions with pre-defined macros, such as :c:func:`VERIFY` and :c:func:`CHECK`.
-A example usage likes:
+Developer need to assert conditions with pre-defined macros, such as :c:func:`CHECK` and :c:func:`VERIFY`. :c:func:`CHECK` macro will throw runtime exception and :c:func:`VERIFY` will throw logic error.
+A example usage likes this:

 .. code-block:: C

+  CHECK(condition) << "error information";
   VERIFY(condition) << "error information";
-  CHECK(condition) << "error information";

 Now it's important to understand the difference between the two exceptions.
 One should know the cvm-runtime project is intergral to the CVM in Cortex Foundation's full-node: CortexTheasus.
-A inference call in the cortex blockchain will cost the Endophin, A calculation unit for model inference takes up, including memory, time-spending, etc. And then the logic error will still consume the invoker's CTXC token according to the Endophin cost even if the inference fails, whereas the runtime error won't.
+A inference call in the cortex blockchain will cost the Endophin, A calculation unit for model inference takes up, including memory, time-spending, etc. And then according to the Endophin cost, the logic error will consume the invoker's CTXC token even if the inference fails, whereas the runtime error won't.

 **Briefly, a logic error is caused by model supplier or invoker